-Research and development expense consists primarily of drug development work associated with our drug candidates, including costs of preclinical, clinical trials, clinical supplies and related formulation and design costs and salaries and other personnel-related expenses.
-Research and development expense increased to \$8.5 million from \$5.4 million in the three months ended September 30, 2004 and 2003, respectively, and to \$26.2 from \$12.9 million for the nine months ended September 30, 2004 and 2003, respectively.
-These increases were primarily due to the increase in Phase III clinical trials activities for Oxytrex and PTI-901 as well as for the Phase I clinical trial and development activities for Remoxy.
+Research and development expense consists primarily of costs of drug development work associated with our drug candidates, including:

+- preclinical testing, - · clinical trials, - · clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.

+Research and development expense decreased to \$8.1 million from \$9.5 million in the three months ended March 31, 2005 and 2004, respectively.
+The decrease was primarily due to the decrease in Phase III clinical trials activities for Oxytrex as well as the timing of development activities for Remoxy.

-We expect research and development expenses to increase significantly over the next several years as we expand our development efforts and as our drug candidates progress through various stages of clinical trials, including the Phase III trials of Oxytrex and PTI-901 as well as the continued development and clinical studies of Remoxy.
-The increase may fluctuate from period to period due to the timing and scope of these activities and the results of clinical trials and studies.
+We expect research and development expenses to increase over the next several years as we continue our development efforts.
+Our development efforts should result in our drug candidates progressing through various stages of clinical trials, including our Phase III trials of Oxytrex, PTI-901 and Remoxy.
+Also, we expect to continue other development efforts on our product candidates.
+The increase in research and development expenses may fluctuate from period to period due to the timing and scope of our development activities and the results of clinical trials and studies.